zqfang/BioSwift/README.md

-# BioSwift
+# Swift-Bio
-This is my first toy command line tool written in pure Swift .

 ## Introduction
-A collection of handy tool for daily bioinformatic data processing.
+A collection of handy `command-line` tools written in `Swift` for bioinformatic data wrangling.
-Each handy tool is a subcommand of bioswift.
+Each handy tool is a subcommand of `biosw`.

 ## Usage:
 1. Convert GTF to BED format
 ```shell
 biosw gtf2bed gencode.gtf out.bed
 ```
+2. More will implemented when I have time

-## Dev
+## Installation
 ### Build
 ```shell
 cd BioSwift